 One option is to design your own or outsource the task, but you can also use an online logo maker.
 These tools give you plenty of room to customize your logo with your preferred colors, fonts and icons, and tend to be quicker and more affordable than hiring a professional designer.

 Once you create your logo, place it in the upper left-hand corner of your website, and link it to your homepage.
 This will help brand your content while improving the navigation experience for readers.

 06. Brainstorm blog topics

-On the technical side, your blog is now ready to go.
+On the technical side, your blog is now setup and ready to go.
 It’s time to start thinking about which topics you’ll get started with.

 Begin by thinking about your experiences, successes, failures or discoveries related to your niche.
 What insights can you share?
 What ideas are you looking to explore in-depth?

 As you think of topics, try to get into your readers’ heads.
 Here are some questions to guide you through the brainstorming process: